DynamicaLab/code-dynalearn/README.md

 The graph neural network models are also defined as `Dynamics`, as an overhead of the `Model` class.

+To construct a `Dynamics` objects, one can either give the parameters of the model in keywords, or pass a `DynamicsConfig` object.
+If some parameters are not defined, an error will be raised.

 #### `Network` class
 The `Network` class is an overhead of the `nx.Graph` class in _networkx_.
-It contains a `nx.Graph` in the attribute `data`, and defines and compute automatically the attributes needed in the context of learning dynamics on network, such as node / edge attributes, and the edge list.
+It contains a `nx.Graph` in the attribute `data`, and defines and computes automatically the attributes as needed, such as node / edge attributes, and the edge list.
 To define a `Network` object, use
 ```python
     g = Network(data=nx.Graph())
 ```

-The `NetworkGenerator` class generates network using the method `generate(self, seed=None)` and return `Network` object.
+The `NetworkGenerator` class generates network using the method `generate(self, seed=None)` and returns `Network` object.

 The `WeightGenerator` class generates edge weights for a network by using the magic method `__call__(self, g)`.

-The `NetworkTransform` class apply transformations (e.g., removing a fraction _p_ of the edges randomly) to a network using the magic method `__call__(self, g)`.
+The `NetworkTransform` class applies a transformation (e.g., removing a fraction _p_ of the edges randomly) to a network using the magic method `__call__(self, g)`.

 To construct any of these objects, one can either give the parameters of the model in keywords, or pass a `NetworkConfig` object.
 One can also construct easily a `NetworkGenerator` object using the `dynalearn.networks.getter.get(config)` function, which also takes a `NetworkConfig` object.

 #### `Model` class
 The `Model` class is subclass of the `nn.Module` class in _pytorch_, which is also virtual.
-To define a subclass of `Model`, one needs to define the `forward(self, x, g)` method and the `loss(self, y_true, y_pred)` method.
-A `Model` subclass work similarly to how _keras_ models work, i.e., where a `fit` method is defined to train the model.
+To define a subclass of `Model`, one needs to define the `forward(self, x, net_attr)` method, which takes a state _x_ and a network attributes tuple _net_attr_ containing the node / edge attributes and the edge list, and the `loss(self, y_true, y_pred)` method.
+A `Model` subclass works similarly to how _keras_ models work, i.e., where a `fit` method is used to train the model.
 A model can also save / load its weights easily.

 We define a general `GraphNeuralNetwork` class that inherits from the `Model` class, which is also an overhead for the _torch_geometric_ layers and the `DynamicsGATConv` layer designed in the paper.

 #### `Dataset` class
-The `Dataset` class manages the dynamics and network models in order to generate datasets and split it into training, validation and test datasets.
-It also manages a `Sampler` and a `Weight` objects for for the importance sampling procedure used in the paper.
+The `Dataset` class manages the dynamics and network models in order to generate datasets and split it into training, validation and / or test datasets.
+It also manages a `Sampler` and a `Weight` objects for the importance sampling procedure used in the paper.
 To define a `Dataset` subclass, one must pass `DatasetConfig` object:
 ```python
     config = dynalearn.config.DiscreteDatasetConfig.plain()
     dataset = dynalearn.dataset.DiscreteDataset(config)